LongForm: Effective Instruction Tuning with Reverse Instructions: Abstract

 \section{Abstract}

 Instruction tuning enables language models to more effectively generalize and better follow user intent.
 However, obtaining instruction data is costly and challenging.
 Prior work employs methods such as expensive human annotation, crowd-sourced datasets with alignment issues, and generating noisy examples via LLMs.
 We introduce the \DataName dataset, which is created by \textit{\methodnames}.
 We generate instructions via LLMs for human-written corpus examples using \methodnames.
 First we select a diverse set of human-written documents from corpora such as C4 and Wikipedia; then we generate instructions for these documents via LLMs.
 This approach provides a cheaper and cleaner instruction-tuning dataset with natural output and one suitable for long text generation.
 Our models outperform 10x larger language models without instruction tuning on tasks such as story/recipe generation and long-form question answering.
 Moreover, \ModelName models outperform prior instruction-tuned models such as FLAN-T5 and Alpaca by a large margin, and improve language understanding capabilities further.
-Finally, our models can effectively follow and answer multilingual instructions; we demonstrate this for news generation.
 We publicly release our data and models: \ifthenelse{\boolean{acl}} {[Anonymized-URL]} {\url{https://github.com/akoksal/LongForm}}.